jugador87/gdp/README.md

 	end of this document.

    5. Adjust any administrative parameters (see below).
-In particular, you may want to update `swarm.gdplogd.gdpname` so that the log daemon has the same name every time it starts up (otherwise it will choose a random name).
+In particular, you may want to update `swarm.gdp.routers` if you are using an existing router, otherwise it defaults to your local instance of the router.
+In the case you are running your own log daemon, you may want to update `swarm.gdplogd.gdpname` so that the log daemon has the same name every time it starts up (otherwise it will choose a random name).
 In any case, it will print its own name when it starts up.

    6. Start the GDP routing daemon (see router README files).